 One popular option in this unit is the built-in dinette booth.
-The built-in dinette would be installed in place of the free-standing table and chairs.
+The built-in dinette would be installed in place of the free standing table and chairs.
 The dinette provides added storage under the seat area of the booth, along with an extra sleeping area.
 The sleeping area is made by dropping the table top and arranging the cushions.

 Another option on some models is the hidden leaf dinette table.
 This option is in place of the standard dinette table.
-The chairs with this table are the standard set of four.
+The chairs with this option are the standard set of four.

-In the living room of most models, the standard sofa is a Flexsteel sleeper sofa.
-This sofa converts into a sleeping area by holding and pulling up on the bottom cushion while pushing down on the back cushion.
-The sofa is upholstered in decor matching fabric.
+Depending upon the floor plan, the standard sofa will either be a magic bed or hide-a-bed sleeper sofa.
+The magic bed sofa converts into a sleeping area by holding and pulling up on the bottom cushion while pushing down on the back cushion.
+Before converting the hide-a-bed sofa, extend the slide out (see Chapter 8 for slide out instructions) to make room for the bed.
+Once the room is extended, remove all of the seat cushions.
+Next, take hold of the handle on the bed mechanism and pull to extend.
+Expand the bed to the fully open position by unfolding the foot portion of the bed.
+All of the sofas are upholstered in decor matching fabric.
 If you have any questions regarding the warranty on this sofa, contact Flexsteel, the sofa manufacturer.

-A popular option on models with a slide out is the Flexsteel Hide-a-Bed sofa.
-This sofa is a traditional hide-a-bed.
-Before converting the sofa, extend the slide out (See Chapter 8 for slide out instructions.) to make room for the bed.
-Once the room is extended, remove all of the seat cushions.
-Next, hold the handle on the bed mechanism and pull to extend.
-Then expand the bed to the fully open position by unfolding the foot portion of the bed.
+Optional on models with a magic bed sofa is the Flexsteel Hide-a-Bed sofa.
+The standard living room chair, on most floor plans, is the Flexsteel swivel glider/recliner.